Do Not Step Into the Same River Twice: Learning to Reason from Trial and Error: Results and Analysis

-We analyze the number of \textit{none-pass}, \textit{some-pass} and \textit{all-pass} samples of the training data during training to further study whether and how the exploration stagnation on the training data is addressed.
+We analyze the number of \textit{none-pass} and \textit{some-pass} samples of the training data to study whether and how exploration stagnation is addressed.

-In Figure~\ref{subfig:none-pass}, the normal GRPO becomes stuck in exploration stagnation after about 200 training steps, in which the LLM cannot further solve \textit{none-pass} samples any more.
-When performing vanilla extra rollouts for \textit{none-pass} samples, the LLM can solve a little more \textit{none-pass} samples than GRPO, with entropy loss bringing marginal help.
-On the contrary, LTE, especially when applying an entropy loss, consistently keeps the LLM solving more \textit{none-pass} samples during training, significantly reducing the number of unsolved problems even in the second half of training.
-This directly proves that LTE is successful in addressing the issue of exploration stagnation in conventional RLVR without any external expert guidance.
+In Figure~\ref{subfig:none-pass}, the normal GRPO becomes stuck in exploration stagnation after about 150 training steps, in which the policy model cannot further solve a larger number of \textit{none-pass} samples any more.
+GRPO$_\text{Extra}$ also fails to break the spell.
+On the contrary, LTE and LTE$\dag$ consistently keep the LM solving more \textit{none-pass} samples during training, significantly reducing the number of unsolved problems even in the second half of training.
+This directly proves that LTE is successful in addressing the exploration stagnation issue in RLVR without any explicit external expert guidance.

-We also present the number of \textit{some-pass} and \textit{all-pass} samples in Figure~\ref{subfig:some-pass} and~\ref{subfig:all-pass}, respectively.
-In the second half of training, LTE keeps a relatively higher level of number of \textit{some-pass} samples, which are non-zero-gradient groups that primarily brings training signal and learnability.
-Meanwhile, LTE also keeps a relatively lower number of \textit{all-pass} samples, which measures the degree of certainty of the policy.
-These indicate that LTE keeps a higher level of exploration during training, with less over-certain convergence to \textit{all-pass} samples and more moderately uncertain textit{some-pass} samples benifiting the learning process.
+Figure~\ref{subfig:some-pass} presents the number of \textit{some-pass} samples.
+During training, LTE and LTE$\dag$ keep a relatively higher level of number of \textit{some-pass} samples, which are non-zero-gradient groups that primarily bring learning signal.
+This indicates that LTE keeps a higher level of learnability~\cite{odf} during training, with more moderately uncertain \textit{some-pass} samples benefiting the learning.

-The above analysis proves that, with hints from the LLM's own experience only, LTE successfully mitigates the problem of exploration stagnation and keeps a high exploration level during training.
+The above observations prove that, only with hints from the LM's own experience, LTE successfully mitigates the issue of exploration stagnation and keeps a high learnability level during training.